c-noonan-02/c-noonan-02/README.md

-## University of Edinburgh Post-grad Student 🎓
+## Post-Graduate Student at the University of Edinburgh 🎓

-## Studying a MSC in Ecology, Evolution and Biodiversity 🌿
+## Currently Studying a MSC in Ecology, Evolution and Biodiversity 🌿

-## Pronouns: she/her ✨

 <!--
 **c-noonan-02/c-noonan-02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.